client9/misspell/README.md

 <a name="otherideas"></a>
 ### What are some other enhancements that could be done?

-Here's some ideas for enhancements:
+Here are some ideas for enhancements:

 *Capitalization of proper nouns* could be done (e.g. weekday and month names, country names, language names)